 Fireworks, 1.3G.
 Large fireworks devices, which are explosive materials, intended for use in fireworks displays and designed to produce audible or visible effects by combustion, deflagration or detonation.
-Such 1.3G fireworks include, but are not limited to, firecrackers containing more than 130 milligrams (2 grains) of explosive composition, aerial shells containing more than 40 grams of pyrotechnic composition and other display pieces which exceed the limits for classification as 1.4G fireworks.
-Such 1.3G fireworks are also identified as Fireworks, UN-0335 pursuant to 49.CFR 172.101.
+Such 1,3G fireworks include, but are not limited to, firecrackers containing more than (130 milligrams (2 grains) of explosive composition, aerial shells containing more than 40 grams of pyrotechnic composition and other display pieces which exceed the limits for classification as 1.4G fireworks.
+Such 1.3G fireworks are also described as Fireworks, UN 0335 by the DOT.

+pursuant to 49 CFR 172.101